View your shopping cart.

 Embark on a wild ride through the neuroscience of consciousness in this compelling study that "[sheds] light on how scientists really think"--hailed as "science writing at its best" (Times Higher Education).

-In which a scientist searches for an empirical explanation for phenomenal experience, spurred by his instinctual belief that life is meaningful . . .
+A scientist searches for an empirical explanation for consciousness, spurred by his instinctual belief that life is meaningful . . .

 What links conscious experience of pain, joy, color, and smell to bioelectrical activity in the brain?
 How can anything physical give rise to nonphysical, subjective, conscious states?
 Christof Koch has devoted much of his career to bridging the seemingly unbridgeable gap between the physics of the brain and phenomenal experience.
 This engaging book--part scientific overview, part memoir, part futurist speculation--describes Koch's search for an empirical explanation for consciousness.
 Koch recounts not only the birth of the modern science of consciousness but also the subterranean motivation for his quest--his instinctual (if "romantic") belief that life is meaningful.